Cardiac tamponade

 • Type of anaesthesia

-• Often GA for surgical window/thoracotomy; local + sedation may be used for pericardiocentesis in cooperative, non-crashing patients
+• Often GA for surgical window/thoracotomy, local + sedation may be used for pericardiocentesis in cooperative, non-crashing patients

 • Avoid neuraxial/major sympathectomy techniques in unstable tamponade (risk of precipitous collapse)